REGAIN: Roadmap for Evaluating Goals in Advanced Illness Navigation (2022-2023)

 Fall 2022 – Spring 2023

-See earlier related team, REGAIN: Roadmap for Evaluating Goals in Advanced Illness Navigation (2021-2022)
+See related teams, Developing a Roadmap for Goals of Care Conversations at Duke Health (2023-2024) and REGAIN: Roadmap for Evaluating Goals in Advanced Illness Navigation (2021-2022).

 Image: Patient care, courtesy of Duke Center for Palliative Care